Can Charges Be Dropped Before Court in Texas? (Yes—Here’s How It Happens)

 Texas “Dropped Before Court” Outcomes

-• No-File: The prosecutor never files a formal criminal case after reviewing the arrest/investigation.
+• No-File: The prosecutor does not file a formal criminal case after reviewing the arrest/investigation.

 • Rejected: The prosecutor declines to accept the case for filing after screening it (often called a “rejection” in practice).